Snigelson/pytimex/README.md

 ## "Timex Notebook Adapter"

-A not too intelligent device.
-Powered by the CTS line of the serial port, like many devices of its time.
-Initially respons to commands "x" (reply with "x", used for identification), "?" (reply with "M764\0", probably some kind of model name) and "U" (enter send mode, actually 0x55 which is the first sync bytes sent).
-After "U" is received, all bytes are sent over the IR LED.
+A device for sending data to the watch if you don't have access to a CRT monitor.
+Connected via serial port and powered by the CTS line.
+Initially responds to commands "x" (reply with "x", used for identification), "?"
+(reply with "M764\0", probably some kind of model name) and 0x55 (enter send mode, actually the first sync bytes sent).
+After 0x55 is received, all bytes are sent over the IR LED.
 To get back to the initial state, device power must be cycled.
 This is done by pulling CTS low for a few hundred milliseconds.

-When a byte is sent to the adapter, it replies with the same byte.
-I'm assuming it's done to keep things in sync.
+When a byte is sent to the adapter, it replies with the same byte to keep things in sync.

 Since I do not have access to an actual adapter, I have no way of verifying the timings of the device.
 It's a safe bet, though, that they